axelvaldez/radical-companies/_posts/2024/the-itsums-story/2024-09-01-the-itsums-story-02.markdown

 ---

 <div style='display:none; '>
- <p>About 50 yeasrs ago I read <em>Escape from Freedom</em>.
-In High School (go Bulldogs).
-I may not remember all that much, but its lessons became part of me.</p>
+ <p>The Itsum Story</p>
 </div>

 <h1>Progress</h1>
  <p>The Fiat Shack had more and more Itsums in it, so Fiat had to build a House.
-The Itsums who ,oved to the new House called themselves Chieftains.
-Of course, King Fiat had a whole wing of it to himself.</p>
+The Itsums who moved to the new House called themselves Chieftains.
+And as they became more prosperous they just called themselves <em>Executives</em>.</p>
- <p>As they became more prosperous they just called themselves <em>Executives</em>.</p>
+ <p>Fiat had a whole wing of the Fiat House to himself.</p>
- <p>Every one of the Itsums who lived the Fiat House literally adored King Fiat, the Supreme Boss.The others were moved to the Shack by then Itsum called Violence.</p>
+ <p>Every one of the Itsums who lived the Fiat House literally adored Fiat.
+The others were moved to the Fiat Shack by the Itsum called Violence.</p>
- <p>Unfortunately, the Fiat Shack had fallen badly into disrepair, but the Riff-Raff fit in it (tightly), so it was fine.</p>
+ <p>Unfortunately, the Fiat Shack had fallen badly into disrepair, but the Riff-Raff fit in it tightly.
+It was fine for them.</p>
   <div>
    <img src="/assets/img/pic-childrens-the-itsums-story-01.svg">
   </div>